-The psychomotor objectives are described as manual or physical skills; use of basic motor skills, coordination, and physical movement.
+Psychomotor objectives are described as manual or physical skills, use of basic motor skills, coordination, and physical movement.
 The affective objectives are behaviors related to feelings, attitudes, interest, attention, awareness, and values and are demonstrated by affective behaviors.
 Both the psychomotor and affective objectives will be measured through demonstration, practice, and evaluation.
 Students must pass 100% of the psychomotor and affective competencies to pass the course and progress in the program.
-The instructor will demonstrate and review the competency, students will be given the opportunity to practice the competency a minimum of two times and will then be evaluated.
+The instructor will demonstrate and review the competency, students will be given sufficient opportunity to practice the competency and will then be evaluated.
 To pass the psychomotor and affective competencies, students must achieve the steps in the protocol with a minimum of 90% accuracy.
 To be "checked off" on the skill, the student must demonstrate understanding of each step that is required to do the skill appropriately.
-If a student does not achieve a minimum score of 90% on the evaluation, they will be given two additional practices and one further evaluation.
+If a student does not achieve a minimum score of 90% on the evaluation, they will be given additional opportunity to practice the skill and one further evaluation.
 If students cannot pass the evaluation the second time with a minimum score of 90%, the student will receive a "fail" for that competency and as a result, will be dismissed from the program.
-Students will be assessed according to the competency rubric, Appendix Q. Once students are assessed on their competency, they will place their graded competency sheet in their Competency Binder in chronological order.
-They will then mark their Master Competency Form (Appendix R) with the grade, date, and then obtain the instructors signature verifying the recording.
-Psychomotor and Affective competencies will contribute 10% to the overall course grade.
+Students will be assessed according to the rubric provided in Canvas for each competency.
+Once students are assessed on their competency, they will then mark their Master Competency Form (Appendix R) with the grade, date, and then obtain the instructor's signature verifying the recording.